waqaskhan137/FinesseEvent/README.md

 # XMPPEvent
 A Simple client for xmpp subscription
+* Add user in a xml file agents.xml
 * Multi threaded users
-* output of each thread in separate file
+* output of each agent thread in a separate file
 * Configurable variables
 * Prettified XML